plforacle/heatwave-lakehouse-automl/create-lakehouse-files-orders/create-lakehouse-files-orders.md

-# Upload data to Object Storage for HeatWave Lakehouse
+# Upload data to Object Storage for HeatWave Lakehouse - orders

 ## Introduction